 - Stir in the mini chocolate chips, if using.

-- Scoop the batter into the prepared loaf pan and bake for 55-65 min., until a toothpick inserted in the center of the cake comes out without any evidence of raw batter. (*See note below.)
+- Scoop the batter into the prepared loaf pan.
+Set the pan on a baking sheet and bake for 55-65 minuntes, until a toothpick inserted in the center of the cake comes out without any evidence of raw batter. (*See note below.)

 The chocolate chips in this recipe are optional.

 They add a little bit of texture to the cake's super fine texture.
 If you decide to use them, it's important to use mini chocolate chips in this recipe because regular size chocolate chips have a tendency to sink to the bottom.